Goldmund-Wyldebeast-Wunderliebe/mailtoplone.base/README.txt

     File system python script, to drop a mail to an inbox(url), specify the mail as file or use stdin

+fetchemail.py:

+    Simple Python script to fetch mail via SMTP and save it via XMLRPC to a mail2plone inbox

 vim: set ft=rst tw=75 nocin nosi ai sw=4 ts=4 expandtab: